lijinns/ACO---Facility-Location-Planning-for-Solid-Waste-Management/README.md

 dataset - Latitude and Longitude of 25 points and one starting point

-distancedata - Matrix of distance between each bins
+distancedata - Matrix of the distance between each bin pair

 How To?

-1.Download all in the files to the same directory
+1. Download all the files to the same directory

-2.Run main.py
+2. Run main.py

 Edit: matrix.py is the source code of distancedata